tatomyr/reactive-todo/README.md

 - Use uncontrolled text inputs and put them wisely, so they won't be rerendered when the input value has been changed.
 - Wrap every component that you want to be rerendered independently with a static wrapper (this one has to have an unique id and its attributes do not rely on state changes).
-- Root component must have the same id as the html element you want to mount your components to.
+- Root component must have the same id as the html element you want to mount the component to.
 (Depends on the algorithm we're using for mounting.)

 # Reactive ToDo Application